Key Insight for Writing Effective and Defensible Reports

 - Examining the role of the treating practitioner providing a report, versus an independent assessment, including the practitioner “advocating” for a client/patient

-- Following the Expert Witness Codes of Conduct
+- following the Expert Witness Codes of Conduct

 - Makita (Australia) Pty Ltd v Sprowles – legal requirements for expert reports: